BetterWayElectronics/secure-wireguard-implementation/README.md

 Now access the following file `/etc/default/knockd` and change `START_KNOCKD` to `1`.
 Then start the knockd service by running `systemctl start knockd`.
-From this point onwards you will not be able to access the SSH normally.
+From this point onwards you will not be able to access the SSH normally (Well after you've finished setting up IP Tables).
 Note that according to the rules, the IP that knocked is the IP that will be added to the iptables -- remember to be mindful of this.
 This will be modified again after WireGuard is installed.

 Once this is set up install knockd on another Linux machine and issue the command `knock -v IP PORT1 PORT2` to open SSH or for Windows download the application `BwE Port Knocker` (available on my GitHub) which I developed for this very write-up.
 This will be vital to